hangdeng/MachineLearningToDeepLearning-Practical-Projects/DeepLearning-Practical-Projects/README.md

 * Model performance: model predictability is tested with test data.

 ### Project 3.2) [Dog breed classification with Convolutional Neural Nets](https://github.com/hangdeng/MachineLearningToDeepLearning-Practical-Projects/tree/master/DeepLearning-Practical-Projects/project-dog-classification)

+Note: Due to the data size limit, the dog dataset can be downloaded from [dog_data](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
+The dataset shall be saved as folder_path\dogImages.
+The human dataset can be downloaded from [human_data](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
+The unzipped folder shall be saved as folder_path\lfw.

 ------